 - QR Code Scanner - QR Reader & Barcode Scanner

 Like previously mentioned, the chances that you take a snapshot of a malicious QR code are low, but it's definitely possible, so a third-party app might be good if you're running iOS 11.3 or lower.
-Otherwise, make sure to install iOS 11.3.1 to be protected.
+Otherwise, make sure to install iOS 11.3.1 or later to be protected.

 Editor's note: Article updated on April 24, 2018, when Apple released iOS 11.3.1.